Best Pull Up Bar For Home Gym

 • Low load capacity

 This is what they are primarily used for.
-If you want a V-shaped body, pull up bar is a great choice for you.
+If you want a V-shaped body, a pull-up bar is a great choice for you.

-If you use pull up bar to do pull ups and chin ups you will mostly work the following muscles:
+If you use a pull-up bar to do pull-ups and chin-ups you will mostly work the following muscles:

 • Lats